 Our goal is to produce 10 percent of our electricity from renewable sources in five years, and the photovoltaic cells are merely a first step.
 These solar panels will produce about 13,262 kilowatt hours of electricity per year.
-Producing that amount of energy would dump 29,176 pounds of carbon dioxide into the atmosphere.
+Producing that amount of energy traditionally would dump 29,176 pounds of carbon dioxide into the atmosphere.

 We recently replaced all of our HID and T12 lighting fixtures in our Cross Plains facility with more energy efficient T8 fixtures.
 In addition, occupancy sensors were added in the warehouse that keep the lights on for 12 minutes and turn off when not occupied.
 The combination of these two efforts has reduced energy consumption in the lighting system by 66%.

 We know that these measures are only the initial steps to becoming an environmentally friendly packaging company.
 We will continue to look for new ways to preserve our environment and provide cutting edge solutions for our customers.
-Read more about our green packaging solutions.
+Read more about our green packaging solutions:

 Recycling and Reuse Programs

-A significant number of items are recycling or reused at Plastic Ingenuity: aerosol cans, aluminum, antifreeze, scrap plastic, scrap PVC banding, batteries, corrugated, skids, used oils, stretch-wrap, office paper and scrap steel are just a few examples of some of the items recycled or reused.
+A significant number of items are recycling or reused at Plastic Ingenuity: aerosol cans, aluminum, antifreeze, scrap plastic, scrap PVC banding, batteries, corrugated, skids, used oils, stretch-wrap, office paper, and scrap steel are just a few examples of some of the items recycled or reused.

 We recycle 100% of recyclable products.
 We have been converting this over for the last number of years.
-As a result we have reduced our land fill contributions by over 500%, now the only thing that goes into a dumpster are items that are truly waste.
-The most significant is the closed loop extrusion and production scrap reprocessing that has resulted in little to no land filling of waste plastics.
+As a result, we have reduced our land fill contributions by over 500%; now the only thing that goes into a dumpster are items that are truly waste.
+The most significant is the closed-loop extrusion and production scrap reprocessing that has resulted in little-to-no land filling of waste plastics.

 Our ability to recycle plastic scrap (internal plastic process scrap) back into the process is not only good for the environment, by not using virgin resin in all packages, but it is also good for our customer’s pocket books.
 The ability to co-extrude multiple layer plastic sheets has allowed our customers in non-critical packaging markets to sandwich recycled process scrap between two layers of virgin plastic.

-In the thermoforming process we utilize water to cool the molds that run inside our thermoformers.
-In the past this water was delivered to our facility through the municipal water system.
+In the thermoforming process, we utilize water to cool the molds that run inside our thermoformers.
+In the past, this water was delivered to our facility through the municipal water system.

-Our facility in Cross Plains is located within 100 feet of a world class trout stream.
+Our facility in Cross Plains is located within 100 feet of a world-class trout stream.

 Major changes in temperature can cause a negative impact on the fish habitat within that stream.
 We have developed three rain gardens to reduce the effects of storm water run-off that might impact the stream.
 Water is captured by these gardens and utilized by the plant life within the garden reducing the amount of water that would have previously run directly into the storm water system and then been dumped in the trout stream.
 Our goal is that all storm water run-off on our facility be captured by a secondary system and never enter the creek through the municipal storm water system.
 These rain gardens have made a tremendous impact towards that effort.